An Introduction to String Diagrams for Computer Scientists: Semantics

-As we anticipated, this category is compact closed.
-The dual $(X,\succeq)^*$ of $(X,\preceq)$ is $(X,\succeq)$, \emph{i.e.}, the same underlying set with the opposite pre-order relation $\succeq :=\preceq^{op}$.
+As anticipated, this category can interpret the string diagrams of compact closed categories.
+For this, given an object $v$ of a given signature, we need to define its dual $v^*$: if $\sem{v} = (X,\preceq)$ then $\sem{v^*} = (X,\succeq)$, the same underlying set with the opposite pre-order relation $\succeq :=\preceq^{op}$.
 The cups and caps on each object are then given by

 Let us check one of the defining equations of compact closed categories: